bpenglase/krbprint/README.md

 ========

 Changes CUPS Authentication on a Mac OS X system from requiring a username and password, to using kerberos authentication.
+This allows users to add printers through the GUI (System Preferences -> Print & Fax), and the authentication method gets updated in the background without user interaction, so they end up with seamless printing.

 Installation
 ========